codermrrob/loginbridge/documents/obsidian-plugin-integration-guide.md

     ```

 2.  **Open in Browser:**
-    - You should see the "Enoki Bridge" interface.
+    - You should see the "Canon Bridge" interface.
     - Click **"Log in with Google"** (or it may auto-redirect if configured).

 3.  **Complete Login:**